Notable People

 Sheindlin's larger importance is that she found a way to package legal authority for a mass audience without draining it of force.
 She made arbitration feel like civic drama.
 She turned impatience into structure.
 She made viewers believe that a bad argument should lose quickly.

-Judith Sheindlin did not merely become a television celebrity who used to be a judge.
+Judith Sheindlin became more than a television celebrity who used to be a judge.
 She became the judge-shaped center of one of television's most successful and durable public rituals.